rempakos/Kaggle-MonsterClassification/README.md

 3. Review the code and analysis files to understand the implementation details and explore different approaches used.

 4. Use the code and resources as a reference for your own implementation, adapting and modifying them to suit your needs.

+   Note: A boxplot, a colored countplot and a pairplot are used to evaluate performance further.

 ## License
 The code in this repository is licensed under the appropriate license.
 Please refer to the repository's license file for more information.